 As mentioned above the yarn weight is not the only factor to consider when choosing yarn for your knitting pattern.
 In this second section we will have a look at some definitions of terms often used to describe the characteristics of yarn.
+These characteristics are sometimes referred to as the handle of the yarn.
 These are the factors to consider when choosing your yarn with the aim of matching characteristics as closely as possible to the designer’s recommended yarn.

 A ply is another word for a strand.
 Most yarns have several plies twisted around each other.
 This can be seen by gently untwisting the yarn which forces the the plies to come apart so you can count how many have been twisted together.
 Single ply yarns however have just one ply and this impacts the characteristics of the knitted fabric.
 Single ply yarns are usually softer and often have a slight fuzzy halo.
 They also often have a less distinct stitch definition than a yarn with several plies.
 The finished fabric usually has a light, airy feel due to the lack of twists and open nature of the yarn.
 Malabrigo Rasta and Hedgehog Fibres Skinny Singles are both single ply yarns.

 This is often used to describe yarns that trap and hold pockets of air.
 Single ply yarns are more lofty than multiple plied yarns and woolen spun yarns are more lofty than worsted spun yarns (but we’ll come to that next).
 Lofty yarns usually result in light fabrics that are good for all year wear.
 They are good at holding warmth when needed while being breathable to keep you cool.

 This is refers to two different ways that yarn is spun, determined by the fibre type, the preparation of the fibres before spinning and they way in which they are spun.